ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

    for this release that merges it to ``main``.
 While effort is focused on the release, development to ``main`` should be limited.

 #.
-Wait for the PyAnsys developers and community to functionally test the
+Wait for the PyAnsys developers and community to functionally test the new
-   new release.
-Testors should locally install this branch and use it in production.
+   release.
+Developers and testers should locally install this branch and use it in production.
 Any bugs that they identify should have their hotfixes pushed to this release branch.

    When the branch is deemed as stable for public release, the PR is merged to ``main``, which must then be tagged with a ``MAJOR.MINOR.0`` release.